hellosmallkat/CSC_305_final_project/UserResearch.md

 ### Team Action
 Ensure the app's design and marketing strategies are inclusive, and appealing to both male and female users through diverse representation in app imagery and content.

+## Observation #5:
+## Observation Statement
+Preferences for the appearance of the expense tracker app vary, with a significant number of respondents expressing no strong preference.
+However, there are requests for features like dark mode, color coding, and customizable interfaces.

+## Supporting Data:
+The most mentioned preferences include no specific preference (indicated by responses such as "No" or "Not really"), dark theme, and the option for customization.

+## Team Action
+Develop a user interface that is customizable, allowing users to choose between dark and light modes and to personalize color schemes and layouts.
+This approach will cater to the diverse aesthetic preferences of the user base, potentially increasing user engagement and satisfaction.